arm-developer-tools/windowsperf/wperf-test/README.md

 `VSTest.Console.exe` command-line tool executes all unit tests in the project and presents user with simple summary.
 If you want to learn more read [VSTest.Console.exe command-line options](https://learn.microsoft.com/en-us/visualstudio/test/vstest-console-options?view=vs-2022) article.

-# Writing tests
+# Writing Tests

 Test code is written in C++ Microsoft Native Unit Test Framework.

 Read [Microsoft.VisualStudio.TestTools.CppUnitTestFramework API reference](https://learn.microsoft.com/en-us/visualstudio/test/microsoft-visualstudio-testtools-cppunittestframework-api-reference?view=vs-2022) article to learrn how to write C++ unit tests based on the Microsoft Native Unit Test Framework.

-# Command line testing introduction
+# Command Line Testing Introduction

 You can run `wperf`'s unit test project `wperf-test` from the command line with top-level `Makefile`.
 Below documentation describes how to interact with `Makefile` in order to run unit tests for `wperf`.